What Is User Flow?

 Task Flow vs. User Flow

-Most people think of task flow as a linear process, but it is more complex than that.
-A user must go through multiple screens with task flow to complete the task.
+Most people think task flow is a linear process, but it is more complex.
+To complete the task, a user must go through multiple screens with task flow.

 On the other hand, user flow is a more fluid process where users can skip screens or change their minds before they reach the end of the process.